Short-Term Disability and Pregnancy Leave Laws

 - You work for a business with 50 or more employees within a 75-mile radius.
 A business must count all employees on the payroll, including part-time employees and those on suspension or a leave of absence.

-- You have worked for the business for the last 12 months.
+- You have worked for the business for at least 12 months; these months don't have to be consecutive.

-- You have worked at least 1250 hours in that 12-month period.
+- You have worked at least 1250 hours in the 12 months before your leave starts.

 The Wage and Hour Division of the Department of Labor investigates violations of the FMLA.